tapyu/python-lessons/README.md

 The utimate conclusion is:
 - We have a trillion tools that is intended to solve these issues.
 - When it comes to project dependency management, packaging, and virtual environments, Poetry is the way-to-go.
   > Warning: Poetry is not intended to be a package manager!
+You should use `pip` or `pipx` instead.
 - Honorable mentions to
   - `setuptools`, which had been became a standard tool for building up a Python distribution.
 Nowadays, it may be consedered obsolete by some, though;
   - `PyPI` (Python Package Index), as it has become the official third-party software repository for Python.
 However, it has nothing to do with the package dependency, packaging, and creating virtual environments;